Positive del Pezzo Geometry: Combinatorics of Pezzotopes

 We now turn to the real geometry of the very affine varieties $Y(3,6)$ and $Y(3,7)$.
 Our aim is to characterize the moduli spaces of del Pezzo surfaces over the real numbers.
 This involves combinatorics and representation theory, which is the main theme in this section, as well as geometry and commutative algebra, which will occupy us in Section \ref{sec9}.
 Here is a key result.

-\begin{thm} The real moduli space $Y(3,6)$ has $432$ regions, all $W(E_6)$-equivalent, the closure of each is homeomorphic as cell-complex to a $\,4$-dimensional polytope with f-vector $f = (45,90,60,15)$.
-The real moduli space $Y(3,7)$ has $60480$ regions, all $W(E_7)$-equivalent, the closure of each is homeomorphic as cell-complex to a $6$-dimensional curvy polytope with $f = (579,1737,2000,1105,297,34)$.
-Its boundary is a simple homology sphere of dimension~$5$. \end{thm}
+\begin{thm} The {\bf real} moduli space $Y(3,6)$ has $432$ connected components, all $W(E_6)$ equivalent, the closure of each is homeomorphic as a cell-complex to a simple $4$-polytope with f-vector $(45,90,60,15)$.
+The real moduli space $Y(3,7)$ has $60480$ connected components, all $W(E_7)$ equivalent, the closure of each is homeomorphic as a cell-complex to a simple $6$-dimensional homology ball with f-vector $(579,1737,2000,1105,$ $297,34)$. \end{thm}

-We use the term {\em pezzotope} for the two polytopes in this theorem.
-The adjective ``curvy'' is used in the $E_7$ case because we do not yet know a realization as a convex polytope.
-Further justification is provided in Theorem \ref{thm:E7pezzo}, where a computation in commutative algebra is used to show that the boundary of this curvy polytope is a homology sphere of dimension $5$.
+By an abuse of terminology, we use the term {\em pezzotope} for the connected components and the polytope (in the case of $Y(3,6)$) in this theorem.
+In the $E_7$ case, we do not yet know a realization of the component as a convex polytope, but we expect it to be.
+Further justification is provided in Theorem \ref{thm:E7pezzo}, where a computation in commutative algebra is used to show that the boundary of this region in $Y(3,7)$ is a homology sphere of dimension~$5$.

 We now embark on our combinatorial journey to the $E_6$ pezzotope and the $E_7$ pezzotope.
 The proof of Theorem~\ref{thm:2polytopes} will be concluded in Section \ref{sec9}.
 A key point is that the Weyl groups act transitively on the regions.
 This result is due to Sekiguchi and Yoshida \cite{Sekolder, Sek, SY}.
 Our exposition follows that given by Hacking, Keel and Tevelev in \cite[Section~8]{HKT}.
 Our contributions include the f-vectors and the convex realization of the $E_6$ pezzotope.
 Also the number $60480$ of regions appears to be new: we did not find it in the sources listed above.